ninahonyango/Packet-Capture-Analysis/README.md

 I then selected the appropriate network interface ```eth0``` used to communicate with the Metasploitable 2 VM.

 For this project, I started capturing on interface ```eth0``` as this is how Kali was set up.
-I then clicked the Start Capture button (blue shark fin icon) to start the capture.
+I then clicked the Start Capture button (blue shark fin icon) at the top-left to start the capture.

 As illustrated below, Wireshark was ready and waiting to record all incoming and outgoing network packets: